aforward/writing/blog/executing-custom-javascript-with-liveview.md

 end
 ```

-This is useful for a bunch of things, but let’s focus on running our custom javascript.
+This is useful for a bunch of things, but let's focus on running our custom javascript.

 ## Reference that `@tick` in your `<script id="xxx">...</script>`